davidgasquez/handbook/Parenting.md

 - [Invest large amounts of time in teaching and advice.
 Let them solve their own problems, and let them practice figuring out when to bring in help.](https://www.lesswrong.com/posts/FKB7iEergZaC7PvQf/growing-independence)
 - Every interaction is a repeated game. **Try never to lie or bluff**.
+- Treat children with respect.
+They are very smart, they just lack experience.
+If they "misbehave", talk to them and explain why this is not good.
+If you can't find an explanation, chances are you are wrong and you should reevaluate your position.
 - [Answer questions with **as much detail as they want**](https://www.lesswrong.com/posts/8gapy2nLy4wysXSGL/parenting-rules).
 - You're already doing reinforcement training.
 	- We already reinforce behavior all the time, including bad behavior, often without meaning to.
 So you might as well notice what you’re doing.